 Originally from rural Kentucky, I have lived and worked abroad for sustained periods of time in France, China, India, and Turkey.
 I previously was a Rosenthal Fellow for the US Department of State in the Bureau of Democracy, Human Rights, and Labor.
 Beyond public sector experience, I have also coordinated an international civic engagement program based in Zhuhai, China (PRC) sponsored by the Gates Foundation and Duke University.
 Most recently, I spent nine months of Mandarin Chinese language training and field research in Beijing on a Boren Fellowship through the National Security Education Program.

-My academic work includes a range of interests with writings on Chinese international treaty behavior (Asian Journal of Public Affairs), how nationalism impacts Sino-Taiwanese negotiations (Chinese Yearbook of International Law and Affairs), the changing politics of UN Peacekeeping, and public diplomacy.
-I have presented this research at conferences associated with, amongst other organizations, the International Studies Association, Association for Asian Studies, the Fletcher School, the US Naval War College, and Columbia University’s East Asian Studies Department.
+My academic work includes a range of interests with writings on Chinese international treaty behavior (Asian Journal of Public Affairs), how nationalism impacts Sino-Taiwanese negotiations (Chinese Yearbook of International Law and Affairs), the changing politics of UN Peacekeeping, the proliferation of military technology and China’s drone program, Sino-ASEAN relations, and public diplomacy.
+I have presented this research at conferences associated with, amongst other organizations, Harvard University’s Kennedy School (Belfer Center), the International Studies Association, Association for Asian Studies, the Fletcher School, the US Naval War College, and Columbia University’s East Asian Studies Department.
 I have received fellowships to support my research from a diversity of sources including Princeton’s Woodrow Wilson School, the Dean’s Discretionary Fund at Tufts University, the Tobin Project, the Fletcher School PhD Fund, the John Roche Memorial Fund, Harvard University’s Program on Negotiation, and the US National Security Education Program.
 Throughout that work, I have sought to bridge academia and the policy world with salient, inter-disciplinary analysis of international affairs.